mun-lang/mun/book/src/ch04-02-building-llvm.md

 brew install llvm@8
 ```

-After install LLVM you can either add the `bin` folder of of the release to your path or you can add a release specific environment variable called `LLVM_SYS_80_PREFIX` that points to the release:
+After installing LLVM, you can either add the `bin` folder of the release to your path; or you can add a release-specific environment variable called `LLVM_SYS_80_PREFIX` that points to the release:

 ```bash
 export LLVM_SYS_80_PREFIX=$(brew --prefix llvm@8)